microsoft/opensource-management-portal/docs/api.md

 Internal Microsoft-specific notes

 Microsoft-required fields and components:

 - ms.license: either 'MIT' or '(MIT AND CC-BY-4.0)' are supported at this time, all others rejected
 - ms.approval-type: as of 2016_12_01, there are 4 supported values as follows.
-Please select just one.
+Please select just one:

   - ReleaseReview: the repo has been reviewed and approved for open source using the release tooling (Palamida, etc.) - the approval URL must be provided in a separate value when using this approval type
   - SmallLibrariesToolsSamples: the repo meets the corporate standard for small libraries, tools, and samples
   - Migrate: the repo is being migrated from an old public location such as CodePlex or SourceForge
   - Exempt: the repo is exempt from needing an approval type.
 The justification will be required in a separate field.

 Other fields:

 - ms.approval-url: If the provided `ms-approval-type` is 'ReleaseReview', this must be provided to provide the URL.
 This URL will be validated so it must point at a valid approval URL.
 - ms.justification: Human-readable justification text, if the `ms-approval-type` is 'Exempt'
 - ms.entity: 'Microsoft' or '.NET Foundation', if the CLA is to be enabled (strongly recommended)
 - ms.notify: a comman-separated list of e-mail address to notify about the creation of the repo if successful
 - ms.onBehalfOf: the GitHub username this operation is performed on behalf of.
 Providing this is a good call as it will redirect questions about the repo to the individual if needed rather than the service account.
 - ms.project-type: product code, sample code, documentation, sdk, utility library / tool, other (new as of apiVersion=2017-07-27)